VUbels/GUIdedRNA/README.md

 2) Extract to your Desktop
 3) Download and install https://www.docker.com/products/docker-desktop/
 4) Run Docker Desktop
-5) Run the appropriate script:
+5) Run the appropriate script in extracted GUIdedRNA map:
    - **Windows:** Double-click INSTALL_AND_RUN.bat
    - **IOS/Linux:** Double-click INSTALL_AND_RUN.sh
 6) Let Docker build container (5-15 minutes)
 7) If browser does not open simply go to http://localhost:3838

+**When using app, your directories are found in host_drives!**

 After building docker container is completed once, subsequently running app is instantaneous.
 Refresh browser if connection cannot be found.

 ## For Advanced Users & Developers
 WSL2 Users (Windows Subsystem for Linux)